Collection cost

 A collection cost is the cost incurred to collect debt that is owed, a process called debt collection.
 This could include expenditures for hiring a collection agency.
 Some contracts and regulations prescribe liquidated damages for collection costs.
 When collection costs occur, the debtor has pay off debt to get the collector out of collection cost.

+Legal treatment and regulation

+Collection costs may be recoverable if authorized by contract or permitted by statute.
+In many jurisdictions, creditors may add reasonable collection expenses to the outstanding balance only if the original agreement provides for such recovery.
+Otherwise, additional charges may be limited or prohibited by consumer protection laws.

+Under U.S. federal law, debt collectors are subject to the Fair Debt Collection Practices Act (FDCPA), which regulates how debts may be collected and prohibits unfair, deceptive, or abusive practices.
+The Act restricts the imposition of fees not expressly authorized by the agreement creating the debt or permitted by law.